suzuki-2001/pytorch-proVLAE/README.md

 </tr>
 </table>

-⬆︎ Traverse the latent space of proVLAE using four datasets: 3D Shapes (top-left), MNIST (top-right), and preliminary experimental results from 3DIdent (bottom-left) and MPI3D (bottom-right), where hyperparameter tuning is still in progress.
+⬆︎ Visualization of results when traversing the latent space of proVLAE trained on four datasets: 3D Shapes (top-left), MNIST (top-right), 3DIdent (bottom-left), and MPI3D (bottom-right).
+The results for the last two datasets are preliminary, with hyperparameter tuning still in progress..

 &nbsp;